-Stakeholders must not disclose confidential information belonging to or pertaining to CTG or any of its clients to any third party without prior written consent of a Director of CTG.
+Stakeholders must not disclose confidential information belonging to or pertaining to CTG or any of its clients to any third party without prior written consent of a director of CTG.
+For the avoidance of doubt, confidentiality of information should also be adhered to internally and only shared internally to other Stakeholders as necessary and permitted.

-Third parties must agree in writing and in advance to observe confidentiality restrictions in respect to such information.
-Stakeholders must not use any information of CTG or its clients for the purpose of directly or indirectly obtaining personal gain or to advantage any other person or entity.
+If confidential information must be shared with third parties (in compliance with all confidentiality undertakings and this Code), such third parties must agree in writing and in advance to observe confidentiality restrictions in respect to such information.
+Stakeholders must not use any information about CTG or its clients for the purpose of directly or indirectly obtaining personal gain or to advantage any other person or entity.

 Accessing, using and/or disclosing such information other than in the legitimate pursuit of employment duties constitutes misuse.
-Any misuse or unauthorised release of such information, either during employment or subsequent to the conclusion of employment at CTG, may be grounds for disciplinary action up to and including dismissal and/or the initiation of legal action against the Stakeholder.
+Any misuse or unauthorised release of such information, either during employment or subsequent to the conclusion of employment at CTG, may be grounds for disciplinary action up to and including dismissal, termination of contract and/or the initiation of legal action against the stakeholder.

-11. DATA PROTECTION AND PRIVACY
+9. DATA PROTECTION AND PRIVACY

 CTG's Privacy Policy sets out the details of the collection, storage, use, disclosure, access to, and correction of personal data by CTG.
 Protecting sensitive data and preventing its abuse or misuse are both essential to CTG's operations.
 CTG is committed to protecting the information and data it handles or that is handled on its behalf and CTG will aim to prevent actions which could result in harm, embarrassment, inconvenience, or unfairness to anyone with whom it has a relationship with.
-This obligation is equally vital for all Stakeholders who work with CTG.
-It is the essential duty of every Stakeholder to preserve and protect the privacy rights and personal data of all those they deal with in the performance of their duties.
-This includes collecting, maintaining, transmitting, or storing personal data as per CTG's policies and legal best practice and using proper collection, storage, transmission, and storage methods.
+This obligation is equally vital for all stakeholders who work with CTG.
+It is the essential duty of every stakeholder to preserve and protect the privacy rights and personal data of all those they deal with in the performance of their duties.
+This includes collecting, maintaining, transmitting, or storing personal data as per CTG's policies and legal best practice and using proper collection, transmission, and storage methods.

-CTG expects all its Stakeholders to ensure they are aware of and comply with all applicable laws regarding data protection and privacy (for example the EU's General Data Protection Regulation (2016/679)). https://2z8wph1nziup1zx4ko89iqbn-wpengine.netdna-ssl.com/wp-content/uploads/2020/07/Privacy-Policy.pdf Where there are no applicable laws in place or where those laws are basic or out of date CTG expects as minimum that all its Stakeholders conform to the following principles based on the United Nations Global Pulses's Privacy and Data Protection Principles.:
+CTG expects all its stakeholders to ensure they are aware of and comply with all applicable laws regarding data protection and privacy (for example the EU's General Data Protection Regulation (2016/679)). https://2z8wph1nziup1zx4ko89iqbn-wpengine.netdna-ssl.com/wp-content/uploads/2020/07/Privacy-Policy.pdf Where there are no applicable laws in place or where those laws are basic or out of date CTG expects at a minimum that all its stakeholders conform to the following principles based on the United Nations Global Pulses's Privacy and Data Protection Principles. :

-- To only access, analyze and otherwise use data that has been obtained by lawful and fair means, including, where appropriate, with the knowledge of the individual; - To ensure, to the extent possible, that all of the data used by CTG Stakeholders for business purposes is adequate, relevant and not excessive in relation to the legitimate and fair purposes for which the data was obtained; - To not knowingly or purposefully access, analyze or otherwise use personal data which was shared by an individual with a reasonable expectation of privacy without the knowledge or consent of the individual; - To ensure reasonable and appropriate technical and organizational safeguards are in place to prevent unauthorized disclosure or breach of data; - To ensure that data use is limited to the minimum necessary for CTG to perform its business in line with its contractual and/or legal requirements; and - To ensure that the data used for CTG's business purposes is stored only for the necessary duration and that any retention of it is justified.
+• To only access, analyse and otherwise use data that has been obtained by lawful and fair means, including, where appropriate, with the knowledge of the individual;

+- To ensure, to the extent possible, that all the data used by CTG stakeholders for business purposes is adequate, relevant and not excessive in relation to the legitimate and fair purposes for which the data was obtained; - To not knowingly or purposefully access, analyse or otherwise use personal data which was shared by an individual with a reasonable expectation of privacy without the knowledge or consent of the individual; - To ensure reasonable and appropriate technical and organisational safeguards are in place to prevent unauthorised disclosure or breach of data; - To ensure that data use is limited to the minimum necessary for CTG to perform its business in line with its contractual and/or legal requirements; and - To ensure that the data used for CTG's business purposes is stored only for the necessary duration and that any retention of it is justified.